plgd-dev/doc/content/en/docs/_index.md

 ---
+title: 'Docs' #used for breadcrumb
-title: 'What can we '
+titlePage: 'What can we <span>help with?</span>'
-TitleSub: help with?
-description: 'Welcome to the plgd doc.
+description: 'Welcome to plgd knowledge base!
 Search our extensive documentation and self-help resources.'
-date: '2021-05-15'
-draft: false
+searchPlaceHolder: 'I am searching for...'
+getStartedTitle: 'Get started'
+readLinkTitle: 'Read more'
+otherTopicsTitle: 'Other topics'
+recentlyUpdatedTitle: 'Recently updated'
+needHelpTitle: 'Need help?'
+contactUsButtonText: 'Contact us'
 ---